-Condotta NFL Insider column: Haunted Arizona history aside, Seahawks say all they can think about is Sunday
+Haunted Arizona history aside, Seahawks say all they can think about is Sunday

 “Weird stuff can happen here, too,’’ countered Seahawks coach Pete Carroll this week when asked about the Seahawks’ recent history there, before recalling last Sunday’s game against the Saints.
 “Sometimes, you can get hit right in the nose.”

-Indeed, the Seahawks who have been part of all of that history mostly said all they are worried about is the present, and a game Sunday that suddenly looms far more pivotal than might have been expected a week ago.
+Indeed, the Seahawks who have been part of all of that history mostly said all they are worried about is the present, and a game Sunday that suddenly looms far more pivotal than one might have been expected a week ago.

 “The past is the past,’’ said middle linebacker Bobby Wagner.
 “You’ve got to be where your feet are.
 You’ve got to be present.
 You got to be in the moment.
 A lot of those things that you’re talking about are negative things.
 You don’t re-live negative things.
 You try to move on and learn something positive from it.
 I feel like people need to be more present.
 That’s the problem.
 We’re always living in the past.
 The unfortunate past happened.
 We experienced that in the past.
 We learned from it and we’ve moved on.
 This is 2019.
 This is our first time going to Arizona.
 That’s how I treat it.”